 Setting a company up for sustainable growth and overhauling the way everyone works is no easy feat.
 They’ll need a compelling story for change, a strategy, and the support of advisors and company stakeholders to move forward.

 “The threat is existential.
-For boards, if this isn’t on your agenda, then you’ve got the wrong agenda.
+For boards, if this (digital transformation) isn’t on your agenda, then you’ve got the wrong agenda.
 If your CEO isn’t talking about how to ensure the survival of the enterprise amid digital disruption, well, maybe you’ve got the wrong person in the job.
-This may sound extreme, but it’s not,” Siebel said.
+This may sound extreme, but it’s not.”McKinsey & Company

 The CIO: Offering subject matter expertise